-The CoLV is planning to start irrigating local ball fields with reuse water instead of purchased water as the municipal supply of reuse water increases and becomes available.
+The CoLV is exploring the option of irrigating local ball fields with reuse water instead of purchased water as the municipal supply of reuse water increases and becomes available.
+This can only be done if the WWTP is upgraded to achieve Type 1 treatment.
+Its current process only provides Type 2 effluent, which is not allowed for irrigation of local ball fields.